AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-configure.md

 solution: Customer Journey Analytics
 feature: Content Analytics
 role: Admin, User
-hide: true
+hold: true
 ---
 # Configure Conversation Insights configurations

-Conversation Insights enables you to analyze conversations (from large language models (LLM) or humans) at scale and given those conversations context within the full customer journey.
-Through Conversation Insights you are able to understand the impact of agents on actual user outcomes.
+Conversation Insights enables you to analyze conversations (from large language models (LLM) or humans) at scale and give those conversations context within the full customer journey.
+Through Conversation Insights you are able to understand the impact of representatives on actual user outcomes.

 ## Create or edit configuration

 When you create or edit a Conversation Insights configuration, you specify the sandbox and the event datasets that contain prompts, responses and feedback data.
 You also select the Customer Journey Analytics connection to which you want to add these datasets.
-And the data view to which you want add the Conversation Insights metrics and dimensions.
+And the data view to which you want to add the Conversation Insights metrics and dimensions.

 Only system administrators can create or edit Conversation Insights configurations.